rails-api/active_model_serializers/CONTRIBUTING.md

 1. Create a new Pull Request
   - Include links to any relevant github issues.
   - *Don't* change the VERSION file.
+  - Update `/docs` to include, whenever possible, a new, suitable recommendation about how to use the feature.
   - Extra Credit: [Confirm it runs and tests pass on the rubies specified in the travis config](.travis.yml).
 A maintainer will otherwise confirm it runs on these.